Jiayan-Dong/CSE_240D-DCQ/README.md

 # CSE_240D-DCQ

 ## Warning
 **This code is based on an obsolete project called [*distiller*](https://github.com/IntelLabs/distiller)**, we managed to modified the source code to let it run on latest version of python.
-However, it is currently known that non-deterministic  results may occur when running the same command.
-If the results produced are completely different from expectations, it is recommended to execute the command multiple times.

 ## Requirement
 - Python 3.10.12